TigerHe7/EssentialGram/README.md

 ---

 Features to be Implemented:
-* Removing likes from photos on profiles
 * Providing options to toggle metric hiding
-* Optimizing when metrics are removed
+* Optimizing when follwer metrics are removed in profile view